JamieBort/Portfolio-Website/README.md

 		|	|
 		|	+-- content_projects - For adjusting number of projects displayed and adding their status (completed, ongoing, working on, etc.).
 		|
+		+-- script - For all script related logic.
+		|
 		+-- Revamp2023 - The branch created to update the website in 2023.
 			|
 			+-- appearance - For modifying the appearance.